What is it?

-- The location of the ostomy influences the consistency of the stool.
+- The location of the stoma influences the consistency of the stool.
 The further away from the anus (where stool usually exits the body), the more liquid the stool tends to be.

-- The amount and frequency of output through an ostomy depends upon many factors, including your child’s diet and activity.
+- The amount and frequency of output through a stoma depends upon many factors, including your child’s diet and activity.

 - A healthy stoma looks like a round/oval opening with skin that resembles the inside of the mouth (moist and dark pink/red).

-- When your child cries, the ostomy can change colour from pale to dark red or even purple; the colour should return to normal once your child is calm.
+- When your child cries, the stoma can change colour from pale to dark red or even purple; the colour should return to normal once your child is calm.

 - The ostomy opening may be swollen for up to 6-8 weeks after the surgery.
 The swelling usually decreases after this time.

-- From the surface of the abdomen, an ostomy may appear to be:
+- From the surface of the abdomen, a stoma may appear to be: